-H1B Visa process begins today: The do’s and don’ts you must know under Donald Trump’s tougher visa approval regime
+H-1B Visa process starts today: From tough USCIS norms to filing procedure; top highlights

 • Indian companies would have to pay much more fee per application than those from other countries.

-• On an average, the applicants are required to pay USD 6,000 to the federal government per H1B application.
+• On an average, the applicants are required to pay USD 6,000 to the federal government per H-1B application.

 • The successful applicant needs to appear before the American diplomatic missions — embassies and consulates – for a formal visa interview and stamping on their passport.